The German healthcare system: A guide to healthcare in Germany

 - public hospitals (Öffentliche Krankenhäuser) which are run by the local and regional authorities;

-- voluntary, non-profiting making hospitals (Frei gemeinnützige Krankenhäuser) run by churches or organisations run by the German Red Cross;
+- voluntary, non-profit making hospitals (Frei gemeinnützige Krankenhäuser) run by churches or organisations run by the German Red Cross;

 - private hospitals (Privatkrankenhäuser).

 You will need to be referred to a specialist in a hospital by your GP.
 You should take your EHIC or German health insurance card when you visit.
-You have to pay a fixed charge of EUR 10 per day (2014) up to a maximum of 28 days in a year.
+You have to pay a fixed charge of around EUR 10–15 per day, up to a maximum of 28 days in a year.
 If you are under 18 years old you do not have to pay.

 Pharmacies in Germany